DanielCalvo/studies/Book_notes/SRE_workbook.md

 ## Chapter 17 - Identifying and Recovering from Overload

 ## Chapter 18 - SRE Engagement Model
+- This seemed interesting with useful information on how to engage on project development and talking to other teams

 ## Chapter 19 - SRE: Reaching Beyond Your Walls
+- Hmm, this is probably interesting too!

 ## Chapter 20 - SRE Team Lifecycles